 Regina stood silently before the large floor-to-ceiling mirror in her bedchamber.
 Her breath was caught in her throat as she stared at her reflection, her nerves twittering, her heart fluttering, and her thoughts colliding sweetly with her emotions.
 Inside, beneath the flesh, she was a beautiful storm, while on the outside she was a stunning statue of regal composure.
 Her hair was pulled up into an elegant twist with few tendrils hanging about her face and a single small bloom pulled from a white orchid rested just above her right ear, tucked into her soft, chocolate strands.
-Her face was painted light and natural, and the tanned tone of her olive skin contrasted beautifully with the soft white of her gown as it cascaded around her poised figure.
-It fell in gentle waves around her feet, simple yet profoundly beautiful, cinching in at the waist and stopping just above her cleavage to leave her shoulders and arms bare.
+Her face was painted only lightly and natural, and her gown was a soft white, cascading around her poised figure.
+It fell in gentle waves around her feet, simple yet beautiful, cinching in at the waist and stopping just above her cleavage to leave her shoulders and arms bare.

 But then, there was Emma.
 The golden-haired princess who had come into her life as only a child, whose tenderness and kindness had drifted into her like a warming breeze, a ballad of love and acceptance, a promise of resurrection and redemption.
 Emma was like an awakening, a sudden rush of oxygen through dead, deflated lungs.
 She was as a burning star in the tenebrous night sky, bright and promising; a falling streak of precious light—a fulfilled wish.
 She was a vibrant pulse singing beneath Regina's fingertips, spilling into the chambers of the fallen queen's own heart and breathing life over dying embers.
 She was the art of erasure, painting the shadows of Regina's past clear.
 She was a promise.
 She was the beginning.